 The following information applies to the use of Blue Badges within the Angus Council boundary.

-If your Blue Badge has an expiry date between 1 January 2020 and 31 March 2021 you can continue using it in the Angus Council area until 31 March 2021.
+If your Blue Badge has an expiry date after 1 October 2021, you can continue using it in the Angus Council area until 31 May 2022.

 If you use an expired badge in the Angus Council area after this date, you may receive a Penalty Charge Notice (PCN) or other enforcement action.